aliyigitbireroglu/flutter-snap/snap/example/README.md

+# example

+Example Project for snap.

 # snap

-An extensive snap tool/widget for Flutter.
+An extensive snap tool/widget for Flutter that allows very flexible snap management and snapping between your widgets.
 Inspired by WhatsApp's in-app Youtube player.

 ## Media
 *Videos*